GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Discussion

 The inference process of GPT models is also dissimilar to humans.
-Humans are known to have two types of reasoning: ``thinking fast'' and ``thinking slow''~\cite{daniel2000thinking}.
-However, GPT models seem to only have thinking fast; they do a feedforward propagation and perform relatively fast inference~\citep{bubeck2023sparks}.
+Humans are known to have two types of reasoning: ``thinking fast'' and ``thinking slow''~\citep{daniel2000thinking}.
+However, GPT models seem to only have the thinking fast-like inference mechanism, e.g., they do a feedforward propagation without thinking twice~\citep{bubeck2023sparks}.
 Humans in contrast can spend longer deliberating for hard questions.
 This requires a longer process of iterative inference, not necessarily dictated by a fixed number of iterations, but instead iterating until the system achieves a satisfactory state~\citep{VANBERGEN2020176}.
 Nevertheless, it is clear that GPT models can do a certain type of reasoning.
 Especially, it has been shown that adding ``Let's think step by step'' to a prompt can allow GPT to use its own output as a sort of scratchpad to help it chain together multiple steps to arrive at a solution~\citep{bubeck2023sparks}.
-In this way GPT is simulating ``thinking slow'', however it is limited to ``linear'' sequences of thought and has severe limitations in tasks that require planning (ibid.); it does not backtrack to try other possible alternatives.
+In this way GPT is simulating ``thinking slow'', however, it is limited to ``linear'' sequences of thought and has severe limitations in tasks that require planning (ibid.); it does not backtrack to try other possible alternatives.
 Such backtracking would require some sort of short-term memory or workspace to remember what has been tried and what is yet to be tried.
 These are well-known shortcomings of neural models~\citep{minsky1991logical}.